 Today, we’re revealing all the PPC pros and cons we consider for each client so you can decide whether or not Google advertising or social media advertising will work for you (and, if so, how to combine it with content marketing to really maximize your results!)

 How do paid ads work?

-Pay per click advertising is pretty much exactly what it sounds like — you’re paying for your ad based on the amount of clicks it receives.
+Pay-per-click advertising is pretty much exactly what it sounds like — you’re paying for your ad based on the number of clicks it receives.
 In traditional advertising, marketers would pay for an ad upfront, not knowing how many impressions, conversions, or click-throughs they would get.
 With PPC, instead of paying a set fee, you pay each time your ad gets a click.
 You can run PPC advertisements on a wide variety of platforms, including Facebook, Google, Twitter, Instagram and LinkedIn.
-You choose the budget, the ad, and the demographic and then the platform will take care of the rest.
+You choose the budget, the ad, and the demographic, and then the platform will take care of the rest.